joeygordon/OptimalRoute/README.md

 ## Instructions
 1. Select at least 2 jobsite addresses
-2. Press Create Route button to calculate your route
+2. Press CreateScreen Route button to calculate your route
 3. Tap on each step of the route to get directions from the previous step

 ## Installation